This white chocolate raspberry eclairs recipe is very easy to make at home, filled with cream and topped with white chocolate – delicious!

 2. To make the choux pastry begin by measuring out the butter, water, and salt into a small pan and warming gently on low heat until the butter has melted.
 Then turn the heat right up to bring it quickly to the boil.
 Remove from the heat and add the plain flour all at once.
 Beat vigorously with a wooden spoon until it all comes together in a thick paste.

-- Return the pan to the heat (turn it down to low again) and warm for a couple of minutes, stirring constantly, so that the dough cooks slightly.
+3. Return the pan to the heat (turn it down to low again) and warm for a couple of minutes, stirring constantly, so that the dough cooks slightly.
 It should start to come away from the sides of the pan to form one smooth, glossy ball.

-5. Beat the eggs together in a jug, and then once the dough is cool, use an electric mixer to beat the eggs into the dough a bit at a time.
-You should end up with a good pipe-able consistency.
+5. Beat the eggs together in a jug and then once the dough is cool, use an electric mixer to beat the eggs into the dough a bit at a time.
+You should end up with good pipe-able consistency.

-- After 15 minutes, open the oven door briefly to let any steam escape (don’t bang it shut, close it gently, again to avoid making the eclairs sink), and then turn the oven down to 180°C (160°C fan) and bake for a further 15 minutes.
-Finally, poke a little hole in the end of each éclair and bake for another 5 minutes, just to make sure the insides have dried out and are nicely crisp.
+7. After 15 minutes, open the oven door briefly to let any steam escape (don’t bang it shut, close it gently, again to avoid making the eclairs sink).
+Turn the oven down to 180°C (160°C fan) and bake for a further 15 minutes.
+Poke a little hole at the end of each éclair and bake for another 5 minutes just to make sure the insides have dried out and are nicely crisp.
 Cool them on a wire rack.

-- On the underside of each éclair, make three small holes, neatly spaced apart.
+9. On the underside of each éclair, make three small holes, neatly spaced apart.
 With the 5mm piping nozzle, pipe the Chantilly cream into the éclair using these three holes.